Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Introduction

+The problem of hedging under transaction costs has been developed in various directions.
+In the context of small proportional transaction costs, \cite{Grannan96,ahn1998,Fukasawa11,Fukasawa2014} apply a sequence of {\it stopping times} as rebalancing dates to study the hedging error.
+As discussed in \cite{cai2016}, non of these strategies outperform the others.
+The latter paper \cite{cai2016} suggests a class of continuous control strategies that lead to finite transaction costs and provides a condition under which the option payoff is asymptotically replicated.
+However, as mentioned above continuous trading strategies cannot be used in practice.
+In general, trading activities are only possible in a specific period of day.
+Therefore, discrete time strategies with periodically rebalancing dates are of highly important relevance.

-The aim of the present note is trying to build an a bridge from the existing results in continuous diffusion models studied by \cite{Kab-Saf1,Per,Lepinette08,Lepinette10,Darses,Nguyen,Nguyen2}... to discontinuous models where jumps are allowed in asset price and/or volatility.
-In fact, we try to capture not only the dependence structure (using stochastic volatility) but also short term behaviors of the stock price due to sudden market changes as well\footnote{This fact partially explains why jump-diffusion models are, in general, considered as a good choice, especially in short-term situations.}.
-This combination is expected to model a market general enough for some practice purposes since stochastic volatility models well complement models with jumps \cite{Kou}.
+In this paper, we contribute to the field of approximate hedging under transaction costs using Leland's algorithm by allowing for jumps.
+To our best knowledge, we are the first to study the approximate hedging problem under trading costs for models with jumps, using a discrete time strategy resulting from the Black-Schole pricing PDE with a modified volatility.
+The aim of the present note is to build a bridge from the existing results in continuous diffusion models studied by e.g. \cite{Kab-Saf1,Per,Lepinette08,Lepinette10,Darses,Nguyen,Nguyen2} to discontinuous models where jumps are allowed in the asset price and/or volatility.
+In fact, we try to capture not only the dependence structure (modelled by stochastic volatility) but also short term behaviors of the stock price due to sudden market changes\footnote{This fact partially explains why jump-diffusion models are, in general, considered as a good choice, especially in short-term situations.}.
+As stochastic volatility models well complement models with jumps \cite{Kou}, this combination leads to a realistic and general model of financial markets.